• Gundagai

-The Gundagai wine region is in the centre of 4 other wine regions with Hilltops to the north, Canberra District to the east, Tumbarumba to the south and Riverina to the west.
+The Gundagai wine region is at the centre of 4 other wine regions, with Hilltops to the north, Canberra District to the east, Tumbarumba to the south and Riverina to the west.
 It also spans 2 Wine Zones with Southern NSW to the east and Big Rivers to the west, although the region is technically part of Southern NSW.

-This span of geographies results in a mix of climates in the region, with the north-east corner experiencing warm to hot climates at relatively low elevations to the west of the Great Dividing Range and the south-east corner experiencing a cool to cold climate as it approaches the Snowy Mountains.
+The region’s diverse geography leads to varying climates.
+The north-east corner experiences warm to hot climates at relatively low elevations west of the Great Dividing Range, while the south-east corner enjoys a cool to cold climate as it nears the Snowy Mountains.

 Top Stats